A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Introduction

 \subsection{The once-extended versions of Quinn's finite total homotopy TQFT}

-Part \ref{part:once_ext} of this paper, which again is subdivided into two sections, is devoted to the construction of once-extended versions of Quinn's finite total homotopy TQFT.
+Chapter \ref{part:once_ext} of this paper, which again is subdivided into two sections, is devoted to the construction of once-extended versions of Quinn's finite total homotopy TQFT.

-Let $d$ be a non-negative integer.
-We let $\tcob{d}$ be the symmetric monoidal bicategory of $d$-dimensional closed (and smooth) manifolds, $(d+1)$-cobordisms between closed $d$-manifolds, and diffeomorphism classes of $(d+2)$-extended cobordisms connecting $(d+1)$-cobordisms; see \cite{Schommer-Pries}, for instance, for precise definitions.
+Let ${n}$ be a non-negative integer.
+We let $\tcob{{n}}$ be the symmetric monoidal bicategory of ${n}$-dimensional closed (and smooth) manifolds, $(n+1)$-cobordisms between closed ${n}$-manifolds, and diffeomorphism classes of $(n+2)$-extended cobordisms connecting $(n+1)$-cobordisms; see \cite{Schommer-Pries}, for instance, for precise definitions.

 We let $\Prof_\kappa=\vProf$ be the symmetric monoidal bicategory with objects small linear categories (meaning categories enriched over $\Vect$).
 Given two small linear categories, $C$ and $C'$, 1-morphisms from $C$ to $C'$ are $\Vect$-enriched profunctors, $\Hp\colon C \bto C'$, so, according to our conventions, they are enriched functors, $\Hp\colon C^{\op}\times C' \to \Vect$.
 The 2-morphisms are natural transformations of such enriched functors from $C^\op\times C'$ to $\Vect$; see e.g. \cite{Bartlett_etal,Hansen-Shulman:constructing:2019} for complete definitions.
 We review the definition of the bicategory, $\vProf$, in Subsection \ref{sec:prof_conventions}.

-In this paper, a once-extended TQFT, {sometimes called here,} more briefly and more vaguely, an extended TQFT, will be, by definition, a symmetric monoidal bifunctor, thought of as a categorified version of a classical TQFT.
-We will also consider once-extended TQFTs formulated as symmetric monoidal bifunctors,

-where $\Mor$ is the bicategory of algebras, bimodules and bimodule maps.
-The latter constructions however always originate from bifunctors with target $\vProf$ by `linearisation', in a similar way to \cite{morton:cohomological:2015}.
+In this paper, a \emph{once-extended TQFT}, {sometimes called here,} more briefly and more vaguely, an \emph{extended TQFT}, or an \emph{$(n,n+1,n+2)$-extended TQFT}, will be, by definition, a symmetric monoidal bifunctor, $\tcob{{n}}\to \vProf,$ thought of as a categorified version of a classical TQFT.
+We will also consider once-extended TQFTs formulated as symmetric monoidal bifunctors, $\tcob{{n}}\to \Mor,$ where $\Mor$ is the bicategory of algebras, bimodules and bimodule maps.
+In this paper, the latter constructions however always originate from bifunctors with target $\vProf$ by `linearisation', in a similar way to \cite{morton:cohomological:2015}.